UMPJE 2026: The Complete Guide to the Uniform MPJE

 |---|---|

-| Total Questions | 120 computer-based questions (100 scored + 20 pretest/unscored) |
+| Total Questions | 120 computer-based questions |

-| Format | Computer-adaptive, selected-response (multiple choice) |
+| Format | Computer-adaptive, selected-response questions |

 | Scoring | Pass / Fail |

-| NABP Fees | $100 application fee + $350 examination fee = $450 total |
+| NABP Fees | $100 eligibility application fee + $350 exam purchase fee = $450 total |

-| Testing Centers | Pearson VUE test centers nationwide |
+| Testing Centers | Pearson VUE test centers |

 Question Format & Sample Question

-Scenario-Based Stems
+Practice-Based Stems

 Computer-Adaptive

-Sample UMPJE Question (from NABP Content Outline)
+Sample UMPJE Question from NABP Content Outline

 A pharmacist receives a patient-specific prescription for a compounded medication on the FDA drug shortage list.
 The pharmacist must: